-Jason Ohler, PhD, is a member of the adjunct faculty in the School of Psychology.
-He is Professor Emeritus of Educational Technology at University of Alaska, where he was honored with a Distinguished Professorship in the area of digital literacy, narrative, and citizenship.
+Jason Ohler, PhD, is a member of the adjunct faculty in the School of Psychology, Media Psychology program, at Fielding Graduate University.
+He is also Professor Emeritus of Educational Technology at University of Alaska, where he was honored as Distinguished Professorship in the area of digital literacy, narrative, and citizenship.

 Areas of Expertise (10)

 ASTE's Making IT Happen Award (professional)

 (2015) Sponsored by the International Society for Technology in Education (ISTE)

 Alaska Society for Technology in Education Lifetime Achievement Award (professional)

 WCET Outstanding Work (WOW) Award, for Stories of Culture and Place (professional)